Our top tips!

 Make a plan and stick to it

 Once you have your targets, you can start to make a plan on how you want to save.
 There are different ways to do this.
-Some people set up a direct debit, and others just transfer their left over money at the end of the month into their savings.
+Some people set up a standing order, and others just transfer leftover money into their savings at the end of the month.

-It’s important not to go crazy every month.
+It’s important not to splash out every month.
 It’s easy to do when your pay first enters your account and it looks like you have a lot of money, but remember that money has to last you the month and help top up your savings if you want.

 What else can I do with my money?